tiarebalbi/tiarebalbi-website/src/resources/articles/3_week-1-crafting-software-ready-to-fail.md

 - Failure Rate Threshold: This configuration allows you to set the failure rate in percentage of when to change the state from CLOSED to OPEN (In this example, 40%).
 - Minimum Number Of Calls: This configuration determines the minimum number of calls required by the algorithm to start to calculate the failure rate (In this example, one request)

+List of variables for the configuration of your circuit breaker [available here](https://resilience4j.readme.io/docs/circuitbreaker).

 ```kotlin
 // Config